How can we implement a process for students to travel to and from Michigan State University's campus in a quick and cost-effective manner?

 7. Exit bus

-The underlined areas signify the areas in which we would like to intervene and propose an alternative.
+The bolded areas signify the areas in which we would like to intervene and propose an alternative.

 From this research, we proposed a digital platform for carpooling that alleviates the traffic around Michigan State University as it will reduce the percentage of cars on campus.
 We also aim to provide a twofold platform that can benefit both sides of the spectrum - riders and drivers.
 Student drivers are provided the opportunity to make some extra money and meet other students on campus, and student riders are provided the opportunity to get to class safely and easily at a reasonable price while also meeting other students on campus.